 Do you want to earn money from your home?
 Releasing the equity from your residential or investment property might seem too good to be true.
 However, if you need some extra cash towards the end of your life, a reverse mortgage might answer your problems.

 Read on to discover how you can apply for a reverse mortgage, the amount of money you can borrow, and whether Aussie expats are eligible.

 Essentially, a reverse mortgage is a loan.
 If you’re over 60 years old and have considerable home equity on your Australian property, you can borrow against the value of your home.
 The bank may give the funds a lump sum, fixed monthly payment or a line of credit.

 It’s the exact opposite of a regular mortgage.
-Instead of making home loan repayments each month, you will receive payments from the bank.
+Instead of making monthly home loan repayments, you will receive payments from the bank.
 You must repay the reverse mortgage when the borrower (you) dies, move out permanently, or sell the home.
 If you pass away, your dependents (or whoever inherits the house and is responsible for your estate) must organise the loan repayment.
 This might mean selling the property.

 If the borrower lives longer than expected or the property value drops, the borrower’s estate is not responsible for paying the difference.